Contracts & Legal

 Firm Fixed Price (FFP) Contract

-A Firm-Fixed-Price (FFP) (FAR Subpart 16.2) contract provides for a price that is not subject to any adjustment on the basis of the contractor’s cost experience in performing the contract.
+A Firm-Fixed-Price (FFP) (FAR Subpart 16.2) contract provides for a price that is not subject to any adjustment based on the contractor’s cost experience in performing the contract.
 This contract type places upon the contractor maximum risk and full responsibility for all costs and resulting profit or loss.
 It provides maximum incentive for the contractor to control costs and perform effectively and imposes a minimum administrative burden upon the contracting parties.
 An FFP contract is not subject to any adjustment, whereas a Fixed Price Contract might have a provision for economic price adjustments.

 Definition: A firm-fixed-price (FFP) contract provides for a price that is not subject to any adjustment on the basis of the contractor’s cost experience in performing the contract.

-Firm-Fixed-Price (FFP) Contract Regulations
+Fixed-Price (FFP) Contract Regulations

 The main regulations that govern FFP contracts within the defense acquisition system.